 Taking place around late-November (normally in week 8), Clare Novices' Regatta is an annual 800m race for novice crews and is often one of the first major races that crews will take part in.
 The individual races take place with two crews racing side-by-side, proceeding in a knockout style until one winning crew remains.
 The regatta is generously sponsored by our club sponsors, Metaswitch Networks.
-CNR will take place on Saturday 30th November 2019.
+CNR took place on Saturday 30th November 2019.

 The course runs approximately 800m upstream from the post furthest downstream on the Reach (near Ditton corner) to Morley's Holt, just downstream of the Pike and Eel.
 A map is available here.
 In each race two crews row side-by-side and racing continues in a knockout format.